 Explains why masks can cause difficult feelings, and gives practical tips on how to cope.
 Includes information on exemptions for mental health reasons.

 We all want to help stop the spread of coronavirus.
-And we know it isn't easy.
-It means making big changes in our lives, like following social distancing guidelines, and now wearing masks.
+And we know it feels difficult.
+It means making big changes in our lives, like social distancing and wearing masks.

 If you feel able to wear a mask or face covering, then you must.

-But there are some exceptions.
-The Government says you do not have to wear a mask if you have a 'reasonable excuse' not to.
+But there are circumstances where people may not be able to.
+The Government says you do not have to wear a mask if you have a 'reasonable excuse'.

 The exact guidance on how this applies to mental health conditions is written differently for England and Wales.
 And it’s being updated quite often.
 But in practice the meaning is similar.

-In both nations, reasonable excuses to do with mental health include:
+In both nations, reasonable excuses for mental health include:

 In England, the guidance also specifies that a reasonable excuse would be:

-There is no clear-cut definition of 'mental impairment' or 'severe distress' in the mask regulations.
+There are no clear-cut definitions of 'mental impairment' or 'severe distress' in mask regulations.
 These terms may cover a lot of different experiences.

-But even if you don't have an existing mental health diagnosis, you might still feel overwhelmingly anxious, distressed or unwell when wearing a mask.
+You might not have an existing mental health diagnosis.
+But you may still feel overwhelmingly anxious, distressed or unwell when wearing a mask.

 Unfortunately, you might find that not everyone understands, or is supportive.
-This can be really hard to cope with.
-But you're not alone.
-It might help to think about extra self-care ideas, to help look after yourself.
+This can be hard to cope with, but you're not alone.
+Consider trying some general self-care tips and ideas to help look after yourself.

-If wearing a mask makes you feel panicky or like it's harder to breathe:
+If wearing a mask makes you feel panicky or like it's harder to breathe, you could:

-If wearing a particular material creates sensory overload:
+If wearing a particular material creates sensory overload, you could:

-If wearing a mask steams up your glasses and makes it hard to see:
+If wearing a mask steams up your glasses and makes it hard to see, you could:

-If covering a part of your face makes you feel uncomfortable in your identity or body image:
+If covering part of your face makes you feel uncomfortable in your body image or identity, you could:

-If seeing other people in masks make you feel uneasy or afraid:
+If seeing other people in masks makes you feel uneasy or afraid, you could:

 There are many ways we can be supportive to people who might be struggling with masks.